Watch Video – Creating a Bullet Chart in Excel

-One of the challenges while creating a dashboard is to present the analysis in a limited screen space (preferably a single screen).
+One of the challenges while creating a dashboard is to present the analysis in limited screen space (preferably a single screen).
 Hence, it is important to make smart choices while creating the right chart.
 And here is where Bullet Charts score over others.

 Bullet charts were designed by the dashboard expert Stephen Few, and since then it has been widely accepted as one of the best charting representations where you need to show performance against a target.

 One of the best things about bullet charts is that it is power-packed with information and takes little space in your report or dashboards.